Best MTB jackets 2023 – stay dry when the weather turns wet

 Short-lived DWR wets out fast

-Endura's MT500 Freezing Point II jacket is aimed at those cold crisp rides.
+Endura's MT500 Freezing Point Jacket II is aimed at those cold crisp rides.
 To keep you cozy Endura has used Primaloft Gold Active insulation across the front torso, sleeves, yoke, and over-helmet hood.
 Warmth is further enhanced with the cut of the jacket, which has a drop tail, tall collar, and decent-length sleeves to minimize any gaps.

 Should the insulation levels work too well, Endura has specced two-way zips that reach from halfway to the elbow to just above the hips, which can be opened up to dump hot air if needed.
 The wide opening is super effective and positioned in a way that they still work when wearing a backpack.

 The only real weakness is the DWR treatment which we found to wear off quickly.
-That said it will still shrug off a drizzle and the Primaloft still holds heat OK and dries fast when the rain stops.
+That said, it will still shrug off a drizzle and the Primaloft still holds heat OK and dries fast when the rain stops.

 Be sure to check out our Endura MT500 Freezing Point II review for more details.